brianmaierjr/brianmaierjr.github.io/_posts/2016-06-01-weekly-review.md

 ## **UPDATE**

 After doing my weekly review I can honestly say I'm surpised at how much progress I've made already.
 I actually found a couple things that needed to be checked off and wow that felt good.
-Keeping my goals in Nozbe allows me to allows be on a steady path and I can see nothing but success in this next year.
+Keeping my goals in Nozbe allows me to be on a steady path and I can see nothing but success in this next year.